gitagogaming/Twitch-Extras---Plugin-Designed-for-Touch-Portal/README.md

 ## Installation Instructions
 1) Download Twitch_Extras.TPP from releases
 2) Install plugin via TouchPortal settings
-3) Visit this link to get Chat OATH token required: https://twitchapps.com/tmi/
+3) Visit this link to get Chat OAUTH token required: https://twitchapps.com/tmi/
-4) Access Plugin Settings and add your Twitch Username, Chatbot Username and Auth Token Your Chatbot username can be the same as your twitch username... in the future you will be able to send messages to your chat with a 'bot account'
+4) Access Plugin Settings and add your Twitch Username, Chatbot Username and OAUTH Token Your Chatbot username can be the same as your twitch username... in the future you will be able to send messages to your chat with a 'bot account'
 5) Currently you MAY need to reboot TouchPortal multiple times for all features to work properly when you first install the plugin in order for settings to sync
 ![image](https://user-images.githubusercontent.com/76603653/179362576-0a52ab4e-3c6a-415b-ad82-175710aa03e4.png)